 You have the privilege of belonging to God’s family.
 The New Testament speaks of the “household of God” (Ephesians 2:19).
 When you were born of God, you not only received a new heavenly Father, but you also came into a new relationship with many earthly brothers and sisters – those who, like you, have put their faith in the Lord Jesus Christ.

 You will find that one of the greatest privileges of the Christian life is that of having fellowship with other Christians.
 And you will discover the need of meeting regularly with other Christians.
 Your decision for Christ ought to lead to fellowship with them.

 As soon as possible, join a church where Christ is preached.
 Be at all of the services.
 Find some work to do for God in the Church.
 There you will find the love and protection of the Christian family that you need.

-You have the privilege of sharing with others what you know about Christ.
-Each Christian is to be not only a receiver, but a sharer.
+You have the responsibility of sharing with others what you know about Christ.
+Each Christian is to be not only a receiver but a sharer.
 You will find that Christ becomes even more precious to you as you tell others about Him.

-The human race grows only as each pair of parents reproduce their life in their children.
+The human race grows only as each pair of parents reproduces their life in their children.
 And the Christian church grows only as each Christian wins others to Christ.
-A good motto is” “Each one reach one each day.”
+A good motto is” “Each One Reaches One Each Day.”